Prerequisite – Basics of Two-Phase Locking protocol(2-PL), Types of 2-PL.

 Now, we know both Strict 2-PL and Rigorous 2-PL avoids Cascading Rollbacks and ensures a Strict schedule but still cannot guarantee that our schedule is Deadlock free.
-We have seen both Strict and Rigorous 2-PL are similar in application and a general misconception is common that Conservative 2-PL also follows same sets of protocols as the above two.
-For clarity let’s go through Conservative 2-PL in details.
+We have seen both Strict and Rigorous 2-PL are similar in application and a general misconception is common that Conservative 2-PL also follows the same sets of protocols as the above two.
+For clarity let’s go through Conservative 2-PL in detail.

 Conservative 2-PL –

 A.K.A Static 2-PL, this protocol requires the transaction to lock all the items it access before the Transaction begins execution by predeclaring its read-set and write-set.
 If any of the predeclared items needed cannot be locked, the transaction does not lock any of the items, instead, it waits until all the items are available for locking.
 So the operation on data cannot start until we lock all the items required.

 Now let’s see an interesting example on Conservative 2-PL.
 Tell me if the following schedule follows Conservative 2-PL?